pgmorales76/codecademy/computer_science/lists/lens_slice/README.md

 This is the repo, for my ***Len's Slice*** project, from Codecademy.

-In this project, I work at Len’s Slice, a new pizza joint in the neighborhood.
+In this project, I work at Len’s Slice, a new pizza joint, in the neighborhood.

 I'm going to use my knowledge of Python lists, to organize, some of, my sales data.